danjgale/nii-masker/README.md

                         Must be included if temporal filtering or realignment derivatives are specified.
   --high_pass high_pass
                         High pass filter cut off in Hertz.
-If notspecified, no filtering is done.
+If it is not specified, no filtering is done.
   --low_pass low_pass   Low pass filter cut off in Hertz.
-If not specified, no
+If it is not
-                        filtering is done.
+                        specified, no filtering is done.
   --detrend             Whether to detrend the data.
 Default False --smoothing_fwhm smoothing_fwhm
                         Smoothing kernel FWHM (in mm) if spatial smoothing is